AlbaHernando/micropython_air_monitor_Group_4/README.md

      Once unzipped, the directory structure is ready to be uploaded to the ESP32.

-### 4.2 Downloaded File Structure

-After unzipping, the downloaded folder will contain the following structured files, which are the core of the project.
-You can click on the file names below to view their contents directly on GitHub:

 4.  **Configuration:** Edit the `config.py` file on the ESP32 to enter your local Wi-Fi SSID, Password, and your Cloud API Endpoint URL. **This step is crucial so that the microcontroller is able to connect to Wi-Fi and Cloud and it operates correctly.
 Make sure not to forget it.**